 Failure to Supervise

-Broker-dealers have an obligation under FINRA Rule 3110 to establish and maintain written supervisory procedures reasonably designed to achieve compliance with securities laws.
-When firms fail to properly supervise their representatives’ sales of structured products, they can be held liable for resulting customer losses.
+Broker-dealers have an obligation under FINRA Rule 3110 to establish and maintain a supervisory system reasonably designed to achieve compliance with applicable securities laws and FINRA rules.
+When firms fail to supervise structured-product sales, they can be held liable for resulting customer losses.

 Recent Structured Notes Fraud Settlements and Awards